-- Given the protracted nature of the COVID-19 pandemic, and its impact on the economy, the Authority anticipates continued volatility in the capital markets.
-Additionally, the war in Ukraine has had an impact on the capital markets.
-This volatility may impact the Authority's Conduit Financing Program. - The implementation of the Authority's federal grant programs (CFDA 85.354A) will bring in additional revenue and may require additional resources to carry out the grant program. - The development of new financing programs for school and community college districts may bring in additional revenue and require additional resources needed to carry out the Authority's core programs. - Changes in state and federal funding or new subsidies could increase the Authority's activities. - Continued interest rate increases by the Federal Reserve may slow down the economy which could have an impact on state revenues.
+- Given the continued increase in interest rates, the Authority anticipates continued volatility in the capital markets.
+This volatility may impact the Authority's Conduit Financing Program. - The implementation of the Authority's federal grant programs (ALN 84.354A) will bring in additional funds and may require additional resources to carry out the grant program. - The development of new financing programs for school and community college districts may bring in additional revenue and require additional resources needed to carry out the Authority's core programs. - Changes in state and federal legislation and funding or new subsidies could increase or decrease the Authority's activities. - Continued interest rate increases by the Federal Reserve may slow down the economy which could have an impact on state revenues.
 Changes in state revenue could impact state revenues to local educational agencies which in turn impacts the Authority's programmatic activities.